 - Avoidance of some, or all diabetes management activities and being unmotivated to change this behavior

 If you have T1D and are feeling burned out, please know that there is hope!
 Diabetes is hard work, and until we have a cure, it will continue to be hard.
-However, there are some thing you can try that can help you overcome, and even prevent, feelings of burn out.
+However, there are some things you can try that can help you overcome, and even prevent, feelings of burn out.

 Manage your expectations

 People with T1D tend to be really hard on themselves.
 They expect a lot from themselves, and when they don’t meet their own expectations, it can be frustrating.
 Anyone who lives with T1D knows that it is almost impossible to do everything “right” all the time.
 And even if you do everything “right”, your blood sugar can have a mind of its own and do some crazy things.
 If you expect perfection, and perfection is not possible, it’s normal to want to give up.
 Instead, try cutting yourself some slack.
-It’s ok to strive for perfection, but it’s important to cut yourself some slack sometimes and be ok with slipping up.
+It’s okay to strive for perfection, but it’s important to cut yourself some slack sometimes and be okay with slipping up.
 And remember that sometimes, having wacky blood sugars is part of having diabetes.

 Take small steps